 debut concert series

 This year’s music for the Manatee County community included an opera and organ recital, a double men’s quartet in December 2018, and a performance by Tim Zimmerman & The King’s Brass as part of their 40th anniversary tour.
-In February 19, our series concluded with award-winning folk duo Crosby Lane.
+On May 23 at 7:00pm, our series concludes with organist Kipp Gill, M.M.

 nov.
 3 - Isabella Bank, soprano & Amy Cerniglia, organ

 “It’s a whole different world for me,” Bank says about music.
 “It’s a new door I can open.”
 At the 1st Annual Peace Family Fun Festival, Isabella Bank opened with a Latin piece that she arranged from her recollection of her time with the Juni Orchestra in Italy.
 Afterward, Amy Cerniglia, M.M., performed the inaugural organ recital on Peace’s new organ.
 Her program included Bach, Franck, Gigout, and more in the French-Romantic tradition.

 The local double men’s quartet shared their music ministry at our Sunday morning services.
 This new men’s choir includes Adam Lewis and Steve Verhoeven singing 1st Tenor, John Frank and Chic Hansen on 2nd Tenor, Gerry Moore and Mark Stephens on Baritone, and Ken Morrison & Dan Wilmot on Bass.
 Director David Lewis has served for many years as a choir director in schools and churches.